-(2) Any person who commits an offence under sections 76, 77, 78, 79 and 80 (other market abuses under (PART VIII) shall be liable-
+(2) Any person who commits an offence under sections 76, 77, 78, 79 and 80 (other market abuses under (PART VIII) shall be liable

-in case of an individual to imprisonment of either description for a term which may extend to three years or a fine not exceeding two hundred million rupees or both; and in the case of a company, to a fine which may extend to three hundred million rupees.
+{a) in case of an individual to imprisonment of either description for a term which may extend to three years or a fine not exceeding two hundred million rupees or both; and

+(b) in the 'case of a company, to a fine which may extend to three hundred million rupees.

-(3) Any person who is in contravention of the provisions of sections 3, 22 or sub-section (I) of section 47 (operating without a licence or other authority) shall be liable-
+(3) Any person who is in contravention of the provisions of sections 3, 22 or sub-section (1) of section 47 (operating without a licence or other authority) shall be liable-

-in the case of an individual, to a fine not exceeding two hundred and fifty million rupees or imprisonment for a term not exceeding three years or to both;
+(a) in the case of an individual, to a fine not exceeding two hundred and fifty million rupees or imprisonment for a term not exceeding three years or to both;

-in the case of a company, to a fine not exceeding four hundred million rupees; and in the case of a continuing offence, to a further fine not exceeding two hundred thousand rupees for every day or part thereof during which the offence continues.
+(b) in the case of a company, to a fine not exceeding four hundred million rupees; and

+(c) in the case of a continuing offence, to a further fine not exceeding two hundred thousand rupees for every day or part thereof during which the offence continues.

-(4) Notwithstanding sub-sections (1), (2), (3) and (4), any person who-
+(4) Notwithstanding sub-sections (1), (2), (3) and (4), any person

-contravenes or fails to comply with any provision of this Act, or of any rules or of any regulations made under this Act;
+(a) contravenes or fails to comply with any provision of this Act, or of "any rules or of any regulations made under this Act;

-furnishes or produces any return, documents or statement for the purposes of this Act or any requirement imposed under the provisions of this Act or of any rules or regulations made under this Act the contents of which, to his acknowledge, are untrue, incorrect or misleading; or obstructs or contravenes or does not comply with any order or direction of the Commission or any person or investigator thereof authorized for issuance of such order, direction in the performance of his duties under this Act, the accused person shall be liable to pay, by way of penalty,-
+(b) furnishes or produces any return, documents or statement for the purposes, of this Act or any requirement imposed under the provisions of this Act or of any rules or regulations made under this Act the contents of which, to his acknowledge, are untrue, incorrect or misleading; or the accused person shall be liable to pay, by way of penalty,-

+(c) obstructs or contravenes or does not comply with any order or direction of the Commission or any person or investigator thereof authorized for issuance of such order, direction in the performance of his duties under this Act,